matthiasn/clojure-system-book/manuscript/Client-State.md

              (recur))))
 ~~~

-This function starts up an infinitely running ````go-loop```` that takes messages off the ````stats-chan````, and then matches the messages against the two following patterns using **[core.match](https://github.com/clojure/core.match)**.
+This function starts up an infinitely running ````go-loop```` that takes messages off the ````stats-chan```` and then matches the messages against the two following patterns using **[core.match](https://github.com/clojure/core.match)**.
 When the message matches one of the two patterns, the application state is updated to reflect the data coming from the server.
 If the message doesn't match, a warning is printed to the browser console.

 Next, let's have a look at the ````data-loop```` function: